yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * This method parses an JSON Array out of a collection of JSON Objects
+         * This method parses a JSON array out of a collection of JSON objects
          * within a string.
          *
          * @param jSonData
-         *            The JSON String that holds the collection.
+         *            The JSON string that holds the collection
-         * @return An JSON Array that would contains all the collection object.
+         * @return A JSON array that contains all the collection objects
          * @throws Exception
          */
         public static JSONArray fetchDirectoryObjectJSONArray(JSONObject jsonObject) throws Exception {